Collaborative Humanities Redesign Project

 8-10 June 2017, in Kansas City, MO

 The Collaborative Humanities Redesign Project (CHRP) and the University of Kansas Center for Teaching Excellence (CTE) invite you to participate in a conference on improving student understanding in college-level humanities courses.
-CHRP faculty participants will share their innovative work, and humanities faculty participants will do the same.
-CHRP innovations include writing assignments, individual and team projects, in-class learning activities, online student collaboration, and more.
+Humanities scholars from the CHRP project and ten additional universities will share work on topics that have implications for humanities teaching and learning.
+Sessions will include discussions about:

 The meeting will be medium sized, and the session structure will include informal sharing time or workshops to allow consolidating ideas heard during the conference.
 We have worked hard to keep costs to a minimum, and a significant portion of the expenses are underwritten by the Teagle Foundation.
 We encourage participation by humanities graduate students with a reduced registration rate.
 The conference fee covers real costs for space, food, and the human time needed to deliver a very good experience for participants.
-Registration is now open!
+Register here!

 The conference site is an Embassy Suites hotel, which provides hot breakfast, happy hour, and basic wi-fi at no extra charge for conference guests.
 The hotel is located in a prime area of Kansas City, with nearby entertainment, shopping, and two excellent art museums.
 For information on hotel reservations at the reduced conference rate, please expand the fourth arrow below.